fsprojects/Paket/docs/content/git-dependencies.md

     git https://github.com/fsprojects/Paket.git
     git git@github.com:fsharp/FAKE.git

-This will download the latest version of the default branch of given repositories and put it into your `paket-files` folder.
+This will clone the repository, checkout the latest version of the default branch and put it into your `paket-files` folder.

 If you want to restrict Paket to a special branch, tag or a concrete commit then this is also possible: